Mera Peak Climbing

 Day 2Fly to Lukla (2,840m) by plane and trek to Chhuthanga in 3 – 4 hours.
 3,410m

-An early morning mountain flight to Lukla (2,840m) with spectacular views of Gauri Shankar (7,135m), Melungtse (7,181m) and Numbur (6959m), takes us to our gateway to Everest Base Camp.
-We start our trek with an easy walk through the woodland above Lukla.
-The trail leads through pasture to the edge of a diminishing forest of rhododendron and pine which clothes the steep hillsides above Lukla.
-En route we cross small streams and forest.
-Mostly the walk further is up hill.
-Chuthanga itself is in a big clearing and few summer shelters.
+An early morning mountain flight to Lukla (2,840m) with spectacular views of Gauri Shankar (7,135m), Melungtse (7,181m), and Numbur (6959m) takes us to our gateway to Everest Base Camp.
+We climb Mera Peak with an easy walk through the woodland above Lukla.
+The trail leads through pasture to the edge of a diminishing forest of rhododendrons and pines that cloaks the steep hillsides above Lukla.
+En route, we cross small streams and forests.
+Mostly, the walk is uphill.
+Chuthanga itself is in a big clearing and a few summer shelters.

 Day 3Trek to Chetra La Village.
 Cross the Chetra La pass in 5 – 6 hours.
 4,300m